 In my personal injury practice in Rhode Island and Massachusetts, I have been blessed to help thousands of victims achieve justice after a car accident or other personal injury.
 Head injuries such as traumatic brain injuries (“TBIs”) can deeply affect you and your family.
 In this blog, I explore 3 types of head injuries where we can help:

-Open and Closed Head Injuries: At Bottaro Law, we have had the opportunity to help many who have suffered a variety of traumatic head injuries impacting the brain and skull.
+- Open and Closed Head Injuries: At the Bottaro Law Firm, LLC, we have had the opportunity to help many who have suffered a variety of traumatic head injuries impacting the brain and skull.
 We work with your doctors from Rhode Island Hospital and other local surgeons to help the jury understand differences in your injury and how it affects you.
 Whereas an open head injury may involve skull fractures, closed head injuries are also caused by traumatic impact.
 We humanize you and the crash to explain the mechanism (cause of injury) whether from hitting the windshield or steering wheel.

 Even if an injury is not visible, seeking medical attention after a motor vehicle accident is extremely important.
 Some injuries may not be seen immediately, but their long-term effects could be serious, even fatal.